defims/tie.js/README.md

 ##how

 use Object.defineProperty(objectPoint ,"objectProperty") and Object.defineProperty(elementPoint ,"elementProperty") for watch.
-if object or element change directive will be excute
 element = elementPoint[elementProperty]
 value = objectPoint[objectProperty]
 if element or value change directive will be excute